adess23/da-academy/README.md

 Applicants may be placed on a waiting list and notified of acceptance when space becomes available on future iterations of the training, which will be held on a monthly basis.

-Accepted students will count with support from Globant's subject experts, weekly check-up meetings, code-reviews of the practices, and a final evaluation which will be stored on Globant profile's files.
+Accepted students will count with support from Globant's subject experts, weekly check-up meetings and a final evaluation which will be stored on Globant profile's files.

 *If you are waiting for your acceptance email, you can start with the free-part of the training course.*